 After clicking the online link provided to you via email by Aspiring Solicitors, you will be prompted with a landing page introducing the test and asking you to confirm that you have complied with the Competition Guidelines.
 These guidelines include a requirement not to use any materials or information that would assist you with the Round 1 test.

 The main focus of Round 1 is general commercial awareness and does not focus on one particular area of commerce, but tests the basic knowledge aspiring commercial lawyers should possess.
-Subsequent rounds will be more specific and may require you to research specific topics that will be notified in advance to you.

 The highest scoring entrants will progress to Round 2.